 Cell lines

 A primary resource of the Coordinating Center, immediately relevant to the SCLC research community, is the unique and extensive SCLC cell line collection established and maintained by Drs.
 Minna and Gazdar at UT Southwestern.
 This is by far the largest collection of SCLC lines in existence, and includes almost all of the SCLC lines in common use in laboratories around the world.
-The UTSW team has performed detailed morphological characterization of these lines, and comprehensive mutational, expression, and proteomic profiling of these lines is currently ongoing.
-The Teicher laboratory at NCI has performed a high-throughput drug sensitivity screen of 63 human SCLC cell lines from this collection, using 103 FDA-approved oncology drugs and 423 investigational agents.
-The assembled data on this cell line collection represents a unique resource.
+The UTSW team has performed detailed morphological characterization, comprehensive mutational, expression, and proteomic profiling of these lines.
+Working with Ben Drapkin, new methods have been developed to facilitate creation of SCLC culture models from all of the SCLC PDXs.
+These cultures will both enable new avenues of research and the Coordinating Center will support distribution and use of these important new SCLC models.

 The Coordinating Center helps defray the costs of banking, expansion, and distribution of SCLC lines to members of the Consortium at substantially reduced cost to the individual investigators.